Program Director: Brian Shuch, MD

 Meet our expert team >

-Treatment plans are individualized to each patient’s cancer grade and stage as well as current state of health.
-The management of kidney cancer requires extensive collaboration among specialists.
-The UCLA IUO holds bi-weekly conferences with a multidisciplinary team that provides a forum with diverse, specialized perspectives for deciding upon the best option for each individual patient.
+Treatment plans are individualized to each patient’s disease and current state of health.
+The UCLA IUO Kidney Cancer team has a weekly multi-disciplinary clinic and hold bi-weekly conferences with all team members that provides a forum with diverse, specialized perspectives for deciding upon the best option for each individual patient.

 At the UCLA Institute of Urologic Oncology, clinical trials are no longer limited to metastatic cancers or patients who have failed other therapies.
 Our UCLA IUO doctors are able to provide access to new therapies at earlier stages of the disease.
 Using our research discoveries in the field of immunotherapy, work is currently under way on a targeted vaccine for kidney cancer that has been in development for the past decade.